Group invariants for Feynman diagrams: Symmetries of Feynman diagrams

 \section{Symmetries of Feynman diagrams}

-Many Feynman diagrams possess a non-trivial symmetry group, generated by interchanges of the internal lines that leave the topology of the graph unchanged.
+Many Feynman diagrams possess a non-trivial symmetry group, generated by interchanges of the internal lines that leave the topology of the graph unchanged \footnote{We do not consider here the exchange of external lines, since for such an exchange to leave a graph invariant would require the two external momenta to be equal, which is not a natural condition.
+The exception is the case where all the external momenta go to zero, which is what effectively happens in our main example below.}.
 Then all its graph polynomials must be invariant under the natural action of the group on the set of polynomials $\R[x_1,\ldots, x_n]$, $ g.P(X) \equiv P(g.X)$.

 A nice example is the $ l-loop $ {\it banana graph} shown in Fig. \ref{fig-banana}.